andrewn6/andrewhummus/README.md

 I'm Andrew, a software developer working with Python, Javascript, Docker, Docker-Compose and  Typescript. (still learning typescript)

-I'm self-taught and im studying a few things..
-Client server architecture, Backend-Systems and Business Logic.
+I'm currently working on a few projects such as Mantle, Utility Bot and my personal website!

 Check out some of my projects and if you want contact me here!
 Flop#7234 or andrewnijmeh1@gmail.com